martinclason/Molecular-Dynamics-Project/docs/config.rst

   scatter_type_d2: <string>

-The properties that can be shown in a scatterplot are:
+The properties that can be shown in a scatterplot are (not that the chosen data must be available for the scatterplot to work):
 ::

   Temperature